Highly Experienced Dental Staff & Dedicated to Patient Comfort

 Why choose Uplus Dental for Dental Implants?
-Because you will be in good hands with our 20 years of highly experienced surgeon Dr Cecilia So who has been focused mainly on dental implants and surgical extractions.
+Because you will be in good hands with our 20 years of highly experienced dental surgeon Dr Cecilia So who has been focused mainly on dental implants and surgical extractions.

 At Uplus Dental, we are experts in replacing teeth.
 Using the latest dental technology we can help you achieve a beautiful, natural smile.

 Dr Cecilia is a surgical dentist experienced in treating patients under IV sedation (sleep dentistry) and general anesthetic.
 She is a Senior Dentist at Westmead Hospital treating special needs adults requiring oral surgery procedures.
 She is highly experienced in implant surgery, being a current committee member of the Australian Osseointegration Society, and involved in teaching dental implants at The University of Sydney, as a Clinical Associate Lecturer in oral implant rehabilitation, and holds a Graduate Diploma of Clinical Dentistry in Oral Implants from The University of Sydney and is a Member of the Royal College of Dental Surgeons, London.
 Read more about Dr Cecilia…

 Introduction to Dental Implant

 Dental Implants can be a long-term solution for anyone wanting to replace missing teeth, close unsightly gaps, or secure unstable dentures.
 Implant-supported replacement teeth look, feel and function like natural teeth, and the latest advances mean they now can last as long or even longer than your own teeth.

 Dental implants are increasing in popularity.
 We are all generally living longer and want to preserve a healthy, natural looking smile without the disadvantages and problems that dentures can sometimes bring.

 - Single tooth replacement: no need to file off the neighbouring healthy teeth when preparing them for bridge work,